cyanide9102/ImageGalleryApp/README.md

 # ImageGalleryApp
 ### A demonstration app in Clean Architecture

-First, make sure to update connection string in appsettings.json.
+Make sure to update connection string in appsettings.json.

 Update database using the dotnet cli command..
 ```